jhg/drop-root-rs/README.md

-# drop-root-rs
+# Drop root

-Set a user id and group (using the names) id to drop root privileges
+Set a user id and group (using the names) id to drop root privileges.

 ## Example